lupalom2024/seismic-data-pipeline/README.md

 ### 📋 Project Overview
 This project focuses on building a complete **Data Engineering and Analytics pipeline** to process and analyze earthquake event data using **Microsoft Fabric**.

-The pipeline ingests real-time data from the **USGS API**, processes it through a Medallion Architecture (Bronze, Silver, Gold) using PySpark, and produces business-ready datasets for visualization in **Power BI**.
+The pipeline begins with raw data ingestion from the [USGS API](https://earthquake.usgs.gov/), processes it through a Medallion Architecture (Bronze, Silver, Gold) using PySpark, and produces business-ready datasets for visualization in **Power BI**.

 **Key Technologies:**
 * **Computation:** Fabric Data Engineering (Spark/Python).